-Below is our Antutu Benchmark 7.1.7 testing outcomes to show you the DX200 and DX220 performance differences.
+Below are our Antutu Benchmark 7.1.7 testing outcomes to show you the DX200 and DX220 performance differences.
 Both outcomes were obtained on the 8th consecutive test with fresh factory resets on both, screen brightness at 50%, all apps closed bar Antutu and wifi, BT turned off.
-The results were also confirmed by an independent test from Headfonia who also have a unit with the same firmware.

 DX200 Vs DX220

 The additional 4GB of the DX220 is not about making the DX220 faster than the DX200 with both on their latest firmware.
 Both these DAP’s CPUs are the same for their respective clock rates.
 It is however about making it more stable when the tasks and apps rack up and coping with that new 5″ screen.